Ama362/technical-writing-portfolio/README.md

 # technical-writing-portfolio
-A technical writing portfolio showcasing user guides, SOPs, and other documentation project.
+A technical writing portfolio showcasing user guides, SOPs, and other documentation projects.